aryanverma2766/Timetable-Project/README.md

 # ClassFinder 🏛️
-### UIE Free Room Detector — Chandigarh University
+### UIC Free Room Detector — Chandigarh University

 > Find free classrooms in your department in real-time, based on the actual section-wise timetable.